Ankle fractures are very common injuries and have the whole spectrum of injuries. Few images of x-rays of ankle fractures are presented below

 Image 2 – Trimalleolar Fracture WIth Tibial Shaft Fracture

-33 years old young swelling on the leg male got injured in a motor vehicle accident and presented to emergency with and inability to bear weight on the leg.
+33 years old young swelling on the leg male got injured in a motor vehicle accident and presented to emergency with an inability to bear weight on the leg.

-The xrays of ankle revealed a trimalleolar fracture and a fracture line that extended up to tibial shaft.
+The x-rays of ankle revealed a trimalleolar fracture and a fracture line that extended up to the tibial shaft.